 |Source: U.S. Department of Agriculture|

-From 1977 to 2007, total federal expenditures on the National School Lunch Program increased from $6.6 billion to nearly $11 billion annually.3 Over the same period of time, participation in the meal programs increased by just over 4 million from 26.2 million to 30.5 million students.
+From 1977 to 2012, total federal expenditures on the National School Lunch Program increased from $5.9 billion to more than $10 billion annually.3 Over the same period of time, participation in the meal programs increased by just over 5 million from 26.2 million to 31.6 million students.
 School lunch – and to a certain extent, breakfast – spending has primarily driven the expenditure increases due to a higher number of students enrolled in fully subsidized meal programs.
 In contrast, spending on milk has remained relatively flat.

 |Source: U.S. Department of Agriculture|

 The school lunch program includes nutrition requirements for all subsidized meals.
 These requirements specify the amount of calories, fat, and nutrients needed in a meal depending on the age of the student consuming it.
 However, fewer than 30% of schools meet the existing nutrition requirements.
 In addition to lessening hunger for low-income students during school hours, the program has also successfully limited malnutrition and increased the intake of key nutrients for the target population.

 Despite these benefits, the safety, cost, and health of meals served by the school nutrition programs have come under some scrutiny.
 For example, a recent recall of beef from a major school lunch provider revealed school lunch programs’ reliance on cheap, processed food over more pricey fresh fruits and vegetables.
 Critics of school meal programs also believe that the nutrition requirements are contributing to childhood obesity.
 They have called for changes in the legal fat and calorie allowances and encouraged school districts to reassess their recipes to increase the healthfulness of their school lunches.
 In spite of these efforts, limited funds for school meals are negatively affecting any advances, especially as food prices rise.